-As part of the ongoing Section 106 consultation with the SHPO, USCG is developing mitigation for adverse effects resulting from the Proposed Action.
+Under the terms of the Section 106 MOA signed by USCG, the Port, and the SHPO (Appendix K), USCG is required to implement mitigation for adverse effects resulting from the Proposed Action.
 With implementation of SHPO-approved mitigation, significant impacts would be avoided.
 The Proposed Action would result in long-term, minor, adverse impacts on historic resources.